Did you get an ORA-00907: missing right parenthesis error? Learn what caused it and how to resolve it in this article.

 For a full guide on using the CREATE TABLE statement, including the syntax for Oracle, read my guide here.

-Make sure your CREATE TABLE statement aligns to this syntax, and you shouldn’t have any issues.
+Make sure your CREATE TABLE statement aligns with this syntax, and you shouldn’t have any issues.

 So, that’s how you resolve the ORA-00907: missing right parenthesis error.